Super Commando Dhruva: Nagraj aur Super Commando Dhruv

-In 1991, the Indian comics landscape was forever changed with the debut of Raj Comics' first-ever Special (SPCL) multi starer issue: SPCL #1 "Nagraj aur Super Commando Dhruva".
+In 1991, the Indian comics landscape was forever changed with the debut of Raj Comics' first-ever Special (SPCL) multi starer issue: SPCL #1 "Nagraj aur Super Commando Dhruv".

 When Raj Comics decided to publish its first special (SPCL) issue, they aptly chose to title it, Special/Visheshank- SPCL #1 "Nagraj aur Super Commando Dhruva" which featured Nagraj and Dhruva in prominent roles alongside other Raj Comics superheroes including Gagan, Vinashdoot, Parmanu, Monty, Chandika, the Commando Force.

 It was a multi-hero story and first multistarer of Raj Comics but mainly emphasized on Nagraj and Super Commando Dhruv over other star characters.
-This was not just another comic—it was a groundbreaking crossover event that shattered expectations and redefined success.
-For the first time, India's two biggest comic book icons, the venomous Nagraj and the brilliant Super Commando Dhruva, teamed up for an adventure that instantly became a legend.
-The Raj comics fans till date still believe that this was the comic book that broke records in India.
+For the first time, India's two comic book icons, Nagraj and Super Commando Dhruva, teamed up for an adventure that instantly became a success.

 This issue marked a seismic shift in raj comics.
 It brought a grittier edge, notably showing Dhruva in a darker light as he took down criminals with lethal force, a departure from his usual characterization—a clear influence from the Nagraj and Doga writer at the helm.
 But the real story is in the numbers.
 SPCL1 "Nagraj aur Super Commando Dhruva" was not just successful; it was an unprecedented, record-smashing phenomenon.

 It is widely believed that more than 1 million copies of "Nagraj Aur Super Commando Dhruv" were sold across the initial print run and subsequent reprints followed by the highest record sale of SPCL#8 Nagraj aur Bugaku (Estimated 2.5 to 3 million copies) and SPCL#10 Kirigi ka Kehar (Estimated 1 million copies).